Reverse Lookup List by Purpose

 - It is your responsibility to use your own discretion after reviewing the guidelines and terms and conditions.
 We cannot answer individual questions.

-- When exhibiting, make sure to read the Vket Event Exhibition Terms and Conditions, especially, 2.
-Items Prohibited From Exhibiting and 3.Representation and Warranty of Exhibit.
+- When exhibiting, make sure to read the Vket Event Exhibition Terms and Conditions, especially "Article 2 Exhibitor Qualification" and "Article 3 Requirements for Submitted Material".
 Please also read VRChat guidelines such as Creator Guidelines, Community Guidelines, etc.

 - Please also note that in the event of your exhibition being canceled or removed due to terms violation, the exhibition fee will not be refunded.